anikamisra/pink-tax/README.md

 # Introduction
-### Inspiration for this project
-I had been looking for non-expensive, womens athlesiure clothes when a friend suggested going to a certain website (let's call it Website A).
-He told me that all the shorts on Website A were "cheap".
-I was mildly surprised, as I was certain I had looked on Website A before and the shorts had been expensive.
-Regardless, as per his recommendation, I visited the site again, and was not surprised that indeed, all the womens shorts were still expensive.
-Then, out of curiousity, I visited the mens site.
-To my surprise (and mild outrage), the mens shorts were being sold at a lower value.
-However, I was only able to obtain this impression by scrolling through many of the products and creating an estimate in my head.
-I needed numbers and statistics to back up my impression.
-Hence, this project was born.

 ### Goals
 - Analyze clothing data from 3-5 e-commerce athlesiure websites to see if adding a "womens" label leads to a higher price for the same type of product compared to "mens".